 - The Eugénie refreshment room and the Velleda spring are part of the discovery trail ‘The town of waters in the Belle Epoque’, included in the ‘De-ci de-là’ leaflet.
 This document is available free of charge from the Royat Tourist Information Office and can be downloaded from the bottom of this page.

-- Outdoor visit only.
-Catering to follow.
+- Visible from the park only.
+Catering to come.

 Free access.